Maximum Separation of Quantum Communication Complexity With and Without Shared Entanglement: Preliminaries

 \begin{proposition} Let $R \subseteq X \times Y \times Z \times W$ be a relation.
 For every $\epsilon>0$ and $\delta>0$, $\mathsf{C}_{\epsilon+\delta} (R) \leq \mathsf{C}_\epsilon^{pub} (R) + O(\log (\log |X| + \log |Y|) + \log (\frac{1}{\delta}))$. \end{proposition}

-\begin{proof} We will show that any classical two-party communication protocol $\mathcal{P}$ with unlimited shared random bits between the two parties can be transformed into another classical two-party communication protocol $\mathcal{P}'$ in which Alice and the referee share only $O(\log n + \log (\frac{1}{\delta}))$ random bits while increasing the error by only $\delta$.
-Since the amount of randomness is small, by making Alice send all the random bits to the referee, we have the desired protocol.
+\begin{proof} We will show that any classical two-party communication protocol $\mathcal{P}$ with unlimited shared random bits between the two parties can be transformed into another classical two-party communication protocol $\mathcal{P}'$ in which Alice and Bob share only $O(\log n + \log (\frac{1}{\delta}))$ random bits while increasing the error by only $\delta$.
+Since the amount of randomness is small, by making Alice send all the random bits to Bob, we have the desired protocol.
 Let $\Pi$ be the probabilistic distribution of the shared randomness of the protocol $\mathcal{P}$.